Travel & conservation company, since 1991

 Klipspringer

-The Boland Project has finite resources and the involvement and support of landowners and sponsors is invaluable.
-Through the participation of landowners in this manner, the Boland Project has been able to confirm the presence of leopard on isolated mountains like Simonsberg and Paardeberg, and to continually monitor known leopards as well as record new individuals in areas where the Cape Leopard Trust cameras are not currently active.
+The Boland Project has finite resources, and the involvement and support of landowners and sponsors is invaluable.
+Through the participation of landowners in this manner, the Boland Project has been able to confirm the presence of leopards on isolated mountains like Simonsberg and Paardeberg and to continually monitor known leopards and record new individuals in areas where the Cape Leopard Trust camera traps are not currently active.

 leopard